 Nutrition quackery: how to decide

-When it comes to health, nutrition headlines can do more harm than good.
+Not surprisingly, when it comes to health, nutrition headlines can do more harm than good.

 I see this as quackery in reverse.